MadRiver44/Publications/Trees.md

-# Data Structures 101: Binary Search Tree
+# Data Structures 101: Binary Search Tree  -- Draft(todo -add graphics)
 ## Combining the efficiency of insertion of a Linked List and the fast search of an ordered array

 ### What is a Binary Search Tree?